 For Christian Leaders

-- Empower her to think about and plan for her safety
+• Empowering her to consider and plan for her safety

 Do you know what God Says About Abuse?